Locally moving groups and laminar actions on the line: A plethora of laminar actions, III: non-simplicial laminar actions

-Assume that $K$ is a subset with property $(O)$ (many examples are exhibited by Lemma \ref{lem.propertyO}).
-We consider the $F$-equivariant ultrametric kernel $\alpha:\Ocal_K\times \Ocal_K\to \R\cup \{-\infty\}$ defined as in \S \ref{s-F-orbit-strategy}, namely Reasoning as in the example of \S \ref{subsub.concrete}, we proceed to construct an $F$-invariant order on $\mathcal{O}_K$ and then prove that the dynamical realization of the action of $F$ on $(\Ocal_K,\prec)$ is minimal and $\R$-focal.
+Note that the function $\alpha$ defined here is not an ultrametric, but this is only because it takes values in $\R\cup \{-\infty\}$: all the other properties discussed in \S \ref{s-F-orbit-strategy} are satisfied, and one can recover an ultrametric by considering, for instance, the function $2^\alpha$.
+Reasoning as in the example of \S \ref{subsub.concrete}, we proceed to construct an $F$-invariant order on $\mathcal{O}_K$, and then prove that the dynamical realization of the action of $F$ on $(\Ocal_K,\prec)$ is minimal and laminar.
 This is the content of the next result.

 \begin{prop} If a subset $K\subset \R$ has property $(O)$, the relation $\prec$ on $\mathcal{O}_K$ defined by $K_1\prec K_2$ if and only if